SSRGNG/ssrg/README.md

 # 🧠 SSRG Website

-This is the official website for the **Social Solutions Research Group (SSRG)**.
+This is the official website for the **Dibịa Akwụkwọ: Social Solutions Research Group (SSRG)**.
 Built with [Next.js 15](https://nextjs.org/), [TypeScript](https://www.typescriptlang.org/), and [shadcn/ui](https://ui.shadcn.com/), it serves as a hub for showcasing SSRG's research areas, publications, team members, and more.

 ---